livepeer/go-livepeer/README.md

 Refer to the [classifier documentation](https://github.com/livepeer/verification-classifier) for more details on getting the classifier API installed and running.

+### CLI endpoint spec

+The Livepeer node exposes a HTTP interface for monitoring and managing the node.
+Details on the available endpoints are [here](doc/httpcli.md).

 ## Contribution
 Thank you for your interest in contributing to the core software of Livepeer.